HL7-DaVinci/CRD/README.md

 8. If building the realm manually, make two clients by navigating to the `Clients` tab
 	* The name given to the clients will be their `client ID`
 	* Make one client 'public' named `app-login` and one client 'bearer-only' named `app-token` with the `Access-type` dropdown.
-	* In the public client, find the `Web Origins` input and add the address of the EHR fhir server.
+	* In the public client, find the `Web Origins` input and add the address of the EHR FHIR server.
 Alternatively just put `*` in `Web Origins` if running everything locally, this is less secure and should not be done in a production setting.
 	* In the public client, add a redirect URL.
-It can generally work fine as the base url of the server such as [http://localhost:8080](http://localhost:8080)
+It can generally work fine as the base URL of the server such as [http://localhost:8080](http://localhost:8080)
-9. If building the realm manually, Navigate to the `Roles` tab and make a new role called `user`.
+9. If building the realm manually, navigate to the `Roles` tab and make a new role called `user`.
 This role will already exist if the realm was imported.
 10. Navigate to the `Users` tab and make a new user.
 	* Give the new user a password in the `credentials` tab.
-Make sure to turn 'Temporary' slider off before clicking 'Reset Password'.
+Make sure to turn the 'Temporary' slider off before clicking 'Reset Password'.
 	* Go to `Role Mappings` and add the `user` role
 11. Modify config files to point at your new clients and realms
 	* Change `[test-ehr repo]/src/main/resources/fhirServer.properties` to use the client ID (`app-token` if using imported realm), realm name, and client secret of the bearer only client, then set `use_oauth` to `true` in order to use the security feature.
 		* The bearer only client's secret can be found in the `Credentials` tab
 	* Change `[cdr-request-generator repo]/src/properties.json` to include the name of the realm and the client ID of the public client

 NOTE: As of right now, the security feature will protect the EHR server in its entirety.
 There is no way to choose which endpoints to protect and to what degree.
 The security feature will hopefully be able to identify different types of users (e.g `admin` vs `user`) in the future.

 ## Preferred Development Environment
 The core CRD team develops with [IntelliJ IDEA](https://www.jetbrains.com/idea/) and/or Visual Code.
 There are no requirements to use Java IDE for working on the project and any other Java IDE should work fine.